fouzianazneen/Education-resource-center-MERN/README.md

 # Education Web App - Full Stack Development Project

-This project is part of Milestone 13 in the Full Stack Development course at Codrel.
-It involves building a full-stack web application using the MERN stack (MongoDB, Express.js, React.js, Node.js) to create an Education Web App.
+This project involves building a full-stack web application using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Tailwind CSS for styling to create an Education Web App.

 ## Features Implemented